prof-rossetti/intro-to-python/exercises/groceries/README.md

   1. The screencast will instruct you to use the GitHub.com online interface to "commit", but you should be using GitHub Desktop instead
   2. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well
+  3. During the virtual environment creation step, make sure to specify the python version as 3.7 (was ommitted in the video).
-  3. The screencast includes a walkthrough of printing departments, which for you is not part of the basic requirements but rather an optional "Further Exploration Challenge"
+  4. The screencast includes a walkthrough of printing departments, which for you is not part of the basic requirements but rather an optional "Further Exploration Challenge"

 ## [Further Exploration Challenges](challenges.md)

 If you are able to implement the basic requirements with relative ease, consider addressing one or more of these "Further Exploration Challenges" to enrich and expand your learning experience.

+> NOTE: beginners should do the "departments" challenge and not the "pytest" challenge